Chapter 16 : What Friends Are For

 Over the next few days, I kept seeing Luke around and we’d make eye contact sometimes, and that was about it.
 It could have been worse.
 Charlotte got into a couple of arguments with her brother Lester, but never wanted to discuss them with Mandy and me.
 I had the feeling it might have to do with Lester continuing to experiment with the Dark Arts with Mulciber and Snape, though I wasn’t sure.
 And there were always the whispers about things happening outside Hogwarts, the evolvement of a war.
 But they were only whispers then.

-I walked into the Gryffindor common room one evening to work on Transfiguration with the Marauders.
+I walked into the Gryffindor common room one evening to work on Transfiguration with the boys.
 When I went in they were all sitting in chairs by the fire, gathered around something.
 Before any of them had turned around or had the chance to see me walk in, James said, “Hey, Melanie!”

 I was surprised – how had they known I was there already?
 “Er, hello,” I said, walking over to their chairs.
 Remus was folding up a large piece of parchment, which Peter took and hastily hid it behind his back.